Tyre King shooting: 13-year-old remembered in vigil

 The officer who shot King, Bryan Mason, a nine-year veteran of the force, will be placed on leave for at least a week during an investigation, Jacobs said.

-Family's victim disputes police narrative
+Victim's family disputes police narrative

-Attorneys who represent the teen's family released a statement saying what police described is "out of his normal character."
+Attorneys who represent the teen's family released a statement saying that what police described is "out of (King's) normal character."

 Lawyer Sean Walton said there are witnesses who do not corroborate what authorities say happened.